PX4/PX4-user_guide/en/flight_modes/offboard.md

 bool actuator
 ```

-are ordered in terms of priority such that `position` takes precedence over all the other, `velocity` takes precedence over `acceleration` and the other below it, etc.
+The fields are ordered in terms of priority such that `position` takes precedence over all the other, `velocity` takes precedence over `acceleration` and the other below it, etc.
 Depending on the first non-zero value from top to bottom, the valid estimate required and the right setpoint message(s) are defined.

 | desired control quantity | position field | velocity field | acceleration field | attitude field | body_rate field | acturator field | required estimate | required message                                                                                                                |